agentrickard/domain/domain_alias/README.md

 Note that wildcard matching happens _in the listed order_.
 The number of wildcards is equal to the number of hostname parts minus 1.

+Port Matching
+===

+Port matching (e.g. example.com:8080) works exactly as hostname matching, with one significant change.
+If the inbound request is on port 80, matches to the base hostname are permitted, since port 80 is the default port for HTTP.

+For example, a request to example.com:80 will match the following aliases:

+  - example.com:80
+  - example.com
+  - example.com:*
+  - example.*
+  - example.*:80
+  - example.*:*
+  - *.com
+  - *.com:80
+  - *.com:*

+Whereas a request to example.com:8080 will not match the hostname without a port specified.

+  - example.com:8080
+  - example.com:*
+  - example.*:8080
+  - example.*:*
+  - *.com:8080
+  - *.com:*

+Technical Notes
+====

 See DomainAliasSortTest for the logic.